aws-observability/observability-best-practices/docs/en/guides/databases.md

 Slow query logs help you find slow-performing queries in the database so you can investigate the reasons behind the slowness and tune the queries if needed.
 Error logs help you to find the query errors, which further helps you find the changes in the application due to those errors.

-Monitoring the slow query log and error log by creating a CloudWatch dashboard using Amazon CloudWatch Logs Insights (which enables you to interactively search and analyze your log data in Amazon CloudWatch Logs).
+You can monitor the slow query log and error log by creating a CloudWatch dashboard using Amazon CloudWatch Logs Insights (which enables you to interactively search and analyze your log data in Amazon CloudWatch Logs).

 ## Performance Insights and operating-system metrics

 ####  Enhanced Monitoring

-Enhanced Monitoring enables you to get finer grain metrics in real time for the operating system (OS) that your DB instance runs on.
+Enhanced Monitoring enables you to get fine-grain metrics in real time for the operating system (OS) that your DB instance runs on.

 RDS delivers the metrics from Enhanced Monitoring into your Amazon CloudWatch Logs account.
 By default, these metrics are stored for 30 days and stored in **RDSOSMetrics** Log group in Amazon CloudWatch.
-You have to option to choose granularity in between 1s to 60s.
+You have the option to choose a granularity between 1s to 60s.
 You can create custom metrics filters in CloudWatch from CloudWatch Logs and display the graphs on the CloudWatch dashboard.

 ![db_enhanced_monitoring_loggroup.png](../images/db_enhanced_monitoring_loggroup.png)